 4. Prescreen the Candidates:

 Inviting each and every shortlisted candidate for a face-to-face interview is a waste of time.
 Most companies prefer a short interview over the phone to pre-screen the candidate.
+In fact, you will find that big organizations like Korn Ferry implement special tests to screen candidates.
 This is a selection process again, which the candidate needs to pass in order to move to the next round of the interview process.

 5. Use Right Interviewers: